 - Captioning of Entertainment on Airlines: Participating in the ACCESS Committee supported by U.S. Department of Transportation, advocating for captioning of entertainment on airlines and cabin announcements.

-- Advising the Federal Communications Commission (FCC): HLAA serves as co-chair of the FCC’s Disability Advisory Committee.
+- Advising the Federal Communications Commission (FCC): HLAA serves as member of the FCC’s Disability Advisory Committee.

 - Medicare and hearing aids: Supporting federal legislation that would provide Medicare coverage of hearing aids.